Vccccc/mynote/network/net/network.md

 expiration time specified in new_value is interpreted relative to the current time  on the  timer's  clock at the time of the call (i.e., new_value.it_value specifies a time relative to the current value of the clock specified by clockid).

+The it_value field returns the amount of time until the timer will next expire.
+If both fields of this structure are zero, then the timer is currently disarmed.
+This field always contains a relative value
 ```
+#### Operating on a timer file descriptor